BEHV 2002 Brain and Behaviour

 On successful completion of this subject, students should be able to:

-1. Distinguish biological psychology as a scientific discipline and explain its major objectives (APAC Graduate Attributes 1.1i, 1.1viii, 1.1xii.)
+1. Distinguish biological psychology as a scientific discipline and its major objectives (APAC Graduate Attributes 1.1i, 1.1viii, 1.1xii.)

 2. Identify the major themes and perspectives of biological psychology (APAC GA 1.1i, 1.1viii, 1.3)